microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/indexauth.md

 3. In your organization's profile, go to **Settings > Developer Settings > OAuth Apps > New OAuth App**
  - Enter *teamdiscussion* as your **Application name**
  - *ht<span>tps://<span>portal.azure.com* as your **Homepage URL**
- - Optionally, add an Application description.
+ - Optionally, add an application description.
- - In **Authorization callback URL** (the redirect URL), enter ht<span>tps://<span>authorization-manager.consent.azure-apim.net/redirect/apim/{YOUR-APIM-SERVICENAME} (substituting the API Management service name that is used).
+ - In **Authorization callback URL** (the redirect URL), enter *ht<span>tps://<span>authorization-manager.consent.azure-apim.net/redirect/apim/{YOUR-APIM-SERVICENAME}* (substituting the API Management service name that is used).

 4. Select **Register application**.
 5. In the General page, copy the **Client ID**, which you'll use in a later step.